 Adult Mini Motion Picture Theatre.
 An enclosed building with a capacity of more than five (5) but less than fifty (50) persons, used for presenting films, motion pictures, video cassettes, slides or similar photographic reproductions, in which a preponderance of the total presentation time is devoted to the showing of materials which are distinguished or characterized by an emphasis on matter depicting, describing, or relating to specified sexual activities or specified anatomical areas for observation by patrons therein.

 Adult Motel.
-A hotel, motel or similar establishment offering public accommodations for any form of consideration, which provides patrons, upon request, with closed-circuit television transmissions, films, motion pictures, video cassettes, slides or other photographic reproductions, in which a preponderance of the total presentation time is devoted to the showing of materials which are distinguished or characterized by an emphasis upon the depiction or description of any sexual activities or any anatomical areas.
+A hotel, motel or similar establishment offering public accommodations for any form of consideration, that offers a sleeping room for rent for a period of time that is less than 10 hours or allows a tenant or occupant of a sleeping room to sub-rent the room for a period of time that is less than 10 hours, which provides patrons, upon request, with closed-circuit television transmissions, films, motion pictures, video cassettes, slides or other photographic reproductions, in which a preponderance of the total presentation time is devoted to the showing of materials which are distinguished or characterized by an emphasis upon the depiction or description of any sexual activities or any anatomical areas.

 Adult Motion Picture Arcade.
 Any place to which the public is permitted or invited, wherein coin- or slug-operated or electronically, electrically or mechanically controlled still or motion picture machines, projectors or other image-producing devices are maintained to show images to five (5) or fewer persons per machine at any one time, and where the images so displayed are distinguished or characterized by an emphasis on depicting or describing any sexual activities or any anatomical areas.